Patricia Crocker: Television and film production

-Film production

 In the early 1980s Crocker was involved as a producer on Jess, a movie that was to star (by then expatriate) Australians Diane Cilento and Ed Devereaux.
 It was to be set in the Depression and drought years of 1930s Australia.
 Financed by the Film Finance Corporation Australia and with European funding, the movie was never made.

 Family life

 Crocker married David Davies in 1958 and the couple had a son Michael in 1960.
 Patricia Davies died in Leura, New South Wales, in 1992.